MailTape/MailTape-v1/_posts/2022-10-23-Baby-Chuck.md

 Baby Chuck: **"**Really great song.
 Rips.
 It reminds me of the music from [Jet Moto](https://www.youtube.com/watch?v=fPfiA1YV-pQ).**"**

 ## [MJ Lederman & Wednesday](https://mjlenderman.bandcamp.com/) - Phish Pepsi (feat [Advance Base](https://advancebase.bandcamp.com/))
 Baby Chuck: **"**I love Wednesday and MJ Lenderman’s music so much.
-Advance Base I don't know so much about, YET.
-This song—from the words to just the sluggardly feel of the music—holds a real, not-indulgently/embarrassingly-gushy, sentimentality I'd say I searched for writing my own record.
+Advance Base I don’t know much about, YET.
+This song—from the words to just the sluggardly feel of the music—holds a real unindulgent/not-embarrassingly-gushy sentimentality I’d say I searched for writing my own record.
 There’s a random line in here: “I don’t sleep in that room anymooooooore,” for a while I thought that’s what I’d call Warm Infinity.
-There's another line: “We smoked weed out of a Pepsi can / lying around under a Christmas tree.”
-Ooh.
-I mean, c’mon.**"**
+There’s another line: “We smoked weed out of a Pepsi can / lying around under a Christmas tree.”
+You see what I mean?**"**

 # MailTape's selection